 Everything needs a plan.
 Instead of sitting down and calling, it’s important you develop an outbound sales cadence that makes sense for your team and your prospects.
-Make sure you team is following through by making it realistic.
-Here’s a little bit more on what an outbound sales cadence is and the best ways to set ours up.
+Make sure your team is following through by making it realistic.
+Here’s a little bit more on what an outbound sales cadence is and the best ways to set yours up.

 What is outbound sales cadence?